-Despite the current context on financial markets, AXA Bank Belgium's ratings at 31 December 2018 are:
+Despite the current context on financial markets, AXA Bank Belgium's ratings at December 31, 2019 are:

-- Standard & Poor's: AA-/A-1+ with Stable outlook (6/3/2018); - Moody's: Aa3/P-1 with Negative watch (10/7/2018).
+- Standard & Poor's: A-/A-2 with Negative watch: - Moody's: A2/P-1 with Negative watch.

 Foreign currency risk

 The Company has issued Notes in Australian dollar, Norwegian crown and New Zealand dollar.
 As all the proceeds of the Notes are lent to the Guarantor and these bonds are in the same currencies, there is no significant net foreign currency risk exposure.
 Other than these issues, the Company is not active in different currencies.